ouceduxzk/Fine_Grained_Classification/RA-CNN/README.md

 4. Alternative training of classification network and APN network (fixing the others lr to be 0) untile both of the nets converge.

-Problem needs to take care :
+##Features

-1. How to load the same weights into  three subnets with three differenet names of blobs (through python inferface)
+- [x] load the same weights into  three subnets with three differenet names of blobs (through python inferface, save the save weights into three sets of names)
-2. How to train the APN network with pool5 (512 max response numbers) to supervise learning (tx, ty, tl) ?
+- [] Train the APN network with pool5 (512 max response numbers) to supervise learning (tx, ty, tl)
+- [] Alternative training